4d/docs/website/translated_docs/es/code-editor/find-replace.md

 ### Bookmark All

 The **Bookmark All** command is enabled when a search has already been specified in the find or replace dialog box.
 When you select this command, 4D puts a bookmark at each line that contains an item corresponding to the "current" search criteria.
-This makes it easy to spot all the search results.
+Esto facilita la localización de todos los resultados de la búsqueda.

 For more information about bookmarks, refer to [Using bookmarks](./write-class-method.md#using-bookmarks).